m1yag1/much_deploy/README.md

 ## Purpose

+These are my personal playbooks.
+I like to reference my own things when people ask questions or I forgot something due to a brain retrieval error.

 I'm currently iterating on a lot of ideas and needed to get a few different kinds of servers in the wild.
-Each of these represents some goal.
-I allowed my ansible to get rusty so I'm taking a look at some old playbooks to get up to speed.
+I allowed my ansible to get rusty so I'm refactoring old playbooks to get up to speed.

-I don't expect it to be pretty but it sure damn better work.
+I don't expect it to be pretty but they better damn sure work.

 ## Ansible Philosophy